brendanmapes/brendanmapes.github.io/docs/about.markdown

 <br>
 <br>

 Before moving to New York, I grew up in Centerburg, Ohio.
-I went to Oberlin College where I studied Physics and Spanish and played baseball and football.
+I went to Oberlin College to study physics and Spanish and play baseball and football.

 <html lang="en">
 <head>